Number: 0406(Replaces CPB 478)

 Objective tinnitus, the less common type of tinnitus, usually refers to noises that can be heard by an examiner.
 The physician must put his/her ear against the patient's ear or use a stethoscope against the patient's external auditory canal.
 Objective tinnitus usually has a vascular (arteriovenous malformations/shunts, arterial bruits, hypertension, arteriosclerosis, venous hums, or aneurysms) or mechanical (Eutaschian tube dysfunction, temporomandibular joint disease, palatal myoclonus, or idiopathic stapedal muscle spasm) origin (Schuler and Schleuring, 1994; Seidman and Jacobson, 1996).

 Although there is no cure for tinnitus, treatments are designed to provide relief of symptoms.
 The management of patients with tinnitus often depends on the severity of the condition.
 If the patient's activities of daily living are not affected by tinnitus, treatment options include counseling, reassurance, and/or behavioral and dietary modifications (avoidance of excessive noise, nicotine, salt, and caffeine).
 All medications should also be evaluated to eliminate ototoxic drugs.
-Currently, the medications for patients with severe tinnitus include amitriptyline (Elavil), alprazolam (Xanax), diazepam (Valium), and clonazepam (Klonopin); however, none of these drugs has been approved by the Food and Drug Administration for the specific treatment of tinnitus.
+Currently, the medications for patients with severe tinnitus include amitriptyline (Elavil), alprazolam (Xanax), diazepam (Valium), and clonazepam (Klonopin); however, none of these drugs has been approved by the U.S. Food and Drug Administration for the specific treatment of tinnitus.
 The American Academy of Otolaryngology - Head and Neck Surgery Foundation’s clinical practice guideline on “Tinnitus” (2014) stated that clinicians should not routinely recommend anti-depressants, anti-convulsants, and anxiolytics for a primary indication of treating persistent, bothersome tinnitus.

 Hatton et al (1960) observed that the intensity of tinnitus was reduced in 15 (45.5 %) of 33 patients with ES.
 Chouard et al (1981) reported that 30 (47 %) of 64 patients achieved success (as determined by reduced intensity that lasted for a few days to more than 1 week) following electrotherapy.
 None of the 12 patients who received placebo stimulation attained relief.
 The authors stated that if a patient failed to achieve improvement after 2 to 3 sessions, it is unlikely that this form of therapy will be successful.